AaronAcerboni/tileset.js/README.md

 This library aims to provide an easy layer for working with the html canvas and multiple tilsets.

-tileset.js works fine with uniformed square tiles and the tilesets can be any size providing they are all the same width.
+tileset.js works with tilesets with uniformed square tiles.
+The tilesets can be any size providing they are all the same width.

-You only need to specify the tile's size and the amount of columns it has.
+You only need to specify the tile's size in pixels and the amount of columns it has.

     var tilemap  = [
           [1, 1, 1, 1, 1, 1, 1, 1],